home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 1. The [Z-Wave JS Server](https://github.com/zwave-js/zwave-js-server) is the gateway between your Z-Wave USB stick and Home Assistant, think of it like a virtual bridge/hub, running in software.
 You can run this server separately from Home Assistant so your Z-Wave mesh will keep running if you restart or stop Home Assistant.
 The Home Assistant Z-Wave JS integration connects to this server with a websocket connection.
 You need to run this Z-Wave server before you can use the integration.

 2. [Supported Z-Wave dongle](/docs/z-wave/controllers/#supported-z-wave-usb-sticks--hardware-modules).
 The Z-Wave controller dongle should be connected to the same host as where the Z-Wave JS server is running.
-In the configuration for the Z-Wave server you need to provide the path to this stick, Z-Wave sticks will generally be /dev/ttyACM0 and GPIO hats will generally be /dev/ttyAMA0.
+In the configuration for the Z-Wave server you need to provide the path to this stick.
+It's recommended to use the `/dev/serial-by-id/yourdevice` version of the path to your stick, to make sure the path doesn't change over reboots.
+The most common known path is `/dev/serial/by-id/usb-0658_0200-if00`.

-3. A 16-byte **network key** used in order to connect securely to compatible devices.
+3. A **network key** used in order to connect securely to compatible devices.
 It is recommended that a network key is configured as security enabled devices may not function correctly if they are not added securely.
 You must provide this network key in the configuration part of the Z-Wave JS Server.
 For new installations, a default key will be auto generated for you.

 4. The Z-Wave JS integration in Home Assistant.
 This integration connects to the Z-Wave JS Server to retrieve the info from your Z-Wave network and turns it into Home Assistant devices and entities.